infinum/design-handbook/Tools/Maze.md

 Big Figma file means slow loading time of your Maze.
 In extreme cases, it might cause your Maze to crash.
 The reason?
 Maze loads up all the viusals in the file regardless of whether they're in protoype or not.

 ### Untangle different tasks' flows
 Trust us on this: If you have two or more intersecting flows, participants will find it and cross to the part of the product you didn't want them to see yet.
-In Maze there's no "Restart task" button, so if participants got stuck somewhere and can't get back to current task's flow -- they are stuck and can't get back to current task's flow.
+In Maze there's no "Restart task" button, so if participants got stuck somewhere and can't get back to current task's flow -- they ARE STUCK and can't get back to current task's flow.
 They'll need to give up on that task.
 <br>How to tackle that?
 Seperate flows in prototype.
 If it's neccessary, make three homepages, each for different flow/task.
 Maze let's you set a different starting screen for each task so participants won't know that you got three homepages.

 ### Add hints